South Australia: Air transport

 Adelaide Airport provides regular flights to other capitals, major South Australian towns and many international locations.
 The airport also has daily flights to several Asian hub airports.
 Adelaide Metro buses J1 and J1X connect to the city (approx. 30 minutes travel time), as well as other services to other parts of Adelaide.
 Standard fares apply and tickets may be purchased from a ticket machine at the airport bus stop.
 Maximum charge (September 2016) for Metroticket is $5.30; off-peak and seniors discounts may apply.

 River transport

 The River Murray was formerly an important trade route for South Australia, with paddle steamers linking inland areas and the ocean at Goolwa.

 Sea transport

 South Australia has a container port at Port Adelaide.
 There are also numerous important ports along the coast for minerals and grains.

-The passenger terminal at Port Adelaide periodically sees cruise liners.
+The passenger terminal at Port Adelaide intermittently plays host to an array of cruise liners.

 Kangaroo Island is dependent on the Sea Link ferry service between Cape Jervis and Penneshaw.